flea control

 Are Flea Sprays Safe for Indoor Use?

-When used according to the manufacturer’s instructions, many flea sprays formulated for indoor use can be safe.
-However, improper use or overuse can lead to health risks for pets and household members.
+When used according to the manufacturer’s instructions, many indoor-use flea sprays can be safe.
+However, improper use or overuse can pose health risks to pets and household members.
 Here are important facts to consider:

 Potential Health Risks